Prompting Techniques

 Socratic prompting

-Section titled “Socratic prompting”TL;DR: Instead of giving the answer, ask questions that lead the agent to reach it on their own.
+Section titled “Socratic prompting”TL;DR: Instead of giving the answer, ask questions that lead the agent to reach it on its own.
 Example: Rather than “The bug is in the condition,” ask “What are the assumptions?”, “Is this condition always true?”, and “What happens for the edge case?”
 The goal is to surface assumptions, check logic, and arrive at the conclusion through the agent’s own reasoning.

 Source: Prompting best practices Anthropic.